WOLFRAM LANGUAGE TUTORIAL

 This restores the protection for Log

-Definitions you give can override built-in features of Mathematica.
-In general, Mathematica tries to use your definitions before it uses built-in definitions.
+Definitions you give can override built‐in features of the Wolfram Language.
+In general, the Wolfram Language tries to use your definitions before it uses built‐in definitions.

-The rules that are built into Mathematica are intended to be appropriate for the broadest range of calculations.
-In specific cases, however, you may not like what the built-in rules do.
+The rules that are built into the Wolfram Language are intended to be appropriate for the broadest range of calculations.
+In specific cases, however, you may not like what the built‐in rules do.
 In such cases, you can give your own rules to override the ones that are built in.

 You can give your own rule for Exp[Log[expr]]

-Now your rule is used, rather than the built-in one.
+Now your rule is used, rather than the built‐